laughinghan/git-subhistory/README.md

     |__________________________|    |__________________________|    |__________________________|    |__________________________|

-Here's where the magic happens: we can easily merge these changes into Main **using the `Add another Sub thing` commit as the merge base**:
+Here's where the magic happens: we can easily merge these changes into Main **using the `Add another Sub thing` commit as the merge base** by doing `git-subhistory merge path/to/sub/ subproj`, resulting in:

-    $ ../git-subhistory.sh merge path/to/sub/ subproj
-    Rewrite 6285d3c68b3eb5f0cd2cb8c376c0d83a0f2b7c0a (2/2)
-    Ref 'SPLIT_HEAD' was rewritten

-    Split out history of path/to/sub/ to SPLIT_HEAD

-    Rewrite d535a7c1c90b42d66eb0938172538aa5fc878460 (2/2)
-    Ref 'ASSIMILATE_HEAD' was rewritten

-    Merge made by the 'recursive' strategy.
-     path/to/sub/fix-Sub-further | 1 +
-     path/to/sub/fix-Sub-somehow | 1 +
-     2 files changed, 2 insertions(+)
-     create mode 100644 path/to/sub/fix-Sub-further
-     create mode 100644 path/to/sub/fix-Sub-somehow

-Now the history of `master` looks like:

                                                                                                                                                                                                       [HEAD]
     [initial commit]                                                                                                                                                                                  [master]